49ers force 2 late turnovers and hold on for a 30-23 rivalry victory over the LA Rams

 Los Angeles went ahead 1:45 before halftime with an 88-yard drive ending in Williams' TD run, but the Niners went 75 yards for Purdy's fourth-down sneak for a 1-yard TD at the halftime gun.

-Purdy missed receivers on long throws at least three times, keeping the game close and frustrating the 49ers fans in attendance.
-But Williams gifted an interception to Oliver in the third quarter when Stafford's pass hit the running back in the hands and popped high in the air.
+Purdy missed receivers on long throws at least three times, but Williams gifted an interception to Oliver in the third quarter when Stafford's pass popped off his hands and into the air.

-After kicking a field goal, the Niners went 74 yards for a score on their next drive, ending in Samuel's sprint through two missed tackles.

-The Rams got the ball back with 5:29 left, but Stafford's third-down throw into traffic was picked off by Lenoir.

 Injuries/inactives